Liozon/WebexTeams-AvailaBOT/README.md

 ## AvailaBOT in a nutshell

 This PowerShell script will notify you when a contact is available in Webex Teams, for a chat or call.
+This script was made, because Cisco, for some reason, doesn't want to include this awesome function, even if it's present in Cisco Jabber.
+This project was inspired by [this AppleScript](https://github.com/CiscoDevNet/webexTeams-ContactAlertWhenAvailable) by [Yossi Meloch](https://github.com/ymeloch).

 ## How to use it